 If you are a certified Wallbox partner, you can download the Statement of Compliance necessary to sell any chargers in the partner portal here.

 With this is in mind, please note the following:

-- Pulsar Plus and Copper SB are fully compliant with the current regulation and can be sold until December 29th of 2022.
+- Pulsar Plus and Copper SB are fully compliant with phase 1 of the regulation and can be sold until December 29th of 2022.
 Both chargers have received a Completion Certificate from OPSS and we have updated their Statement of Compliance, which can be found here, if you are a Wallbox partner, make sure to use it to update yours.
 To ensure compliance with the norm, any charger being installed, has to be firmware updated to the most recent version.
 Find instructions on how to update the firmware from the myWallbox app here or the myWallbox portal here.

 Our Continued Support for Partners and Users

 The Wallbox team is here to support you.
 For those users that own a model no longer available in the UK, know that we will continue to service and support your charger.